Stomach torsion in dogs (recognize signs and help)

 After only a few minutes inflates the stomach right behind the ribs strongly up.
 You can either see this from the outside or feel it.
 If you gently flick against its belly, it sounds hollow.

 With the passage of time also deteriorates the Circuit.
 The initial restlessness then becomes Indifference and Apathy.
 The breathing becomes heavier and your protégé pants more.
-If you have the Pulse measures, it is probably very fast.
+If you have the Pulse measures, it is probably fast.

 After only one hour, the symptoms can be so pronounced that your darling can no longer stand up.
 If more time passes, it quickly becomes a life-threatening situation.